moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 # Take Time Off in Workday with your Copilot 🏝️

 Your employees deserve to take time off to recharge and be productive.
-Requesting time off in Workday requires logging in and navigating multiple screens.
+Requesting time off in Workday requires you to login in and navigate multiple screens.

 This guide helps you build a conversational experience for easy time off requests for your employees.
 It ensures your managers and payroll teams have and accurate records of time off requests.